ideastorm/Benchmark/README.md

 An approach on benchmarking the performance of the BufferedImage and the VolatileImage in a 2D-Graphics envoirement.

 ## Strategy
-Three different methods of drawing to an offscreen buffer were used.
+Seven different methods of drawing to an offscreen buffer were used.
+* Draw to a new RGB BufferedImage, then draw the image to the screen.
-* Method 1: Draw to a BufferedImage, then draw the image to the screen.
+* Draw to a new ARGB BufferedImage, then draw the image to the screen.
-* Method 2: Draw to a VolatileImage, then draw the image to the screen.
+* Draw to a new VolatileImage, then draw the image to the screen.
+* Draw to an existing RGB BufferedImage, then draw the image to the screen.
+* Draw to an existing ARGB BufferedImage, then draw the image to the screen.
+* Draw to an existing VolatileImage, then draw the image to the screen.
-* Method 3: Set up a Window buffer strategy, obtain a graphics context from the strategy, draw to that offscreen buffer, then flip to that buffer using the buffer strategy.
+* Set up a Window buffer strategy, obtain a graphics context from the strategy, draw to that offscreen buffer, then flip to that buffer using the buffer strategy.

 To ensure the results were not as likely to be affected by garbage collection and heap reallocation, the benchmark runs the tests in three batches, and only the last batch of results is displayed.
 Displaying the results for earlier batches demonstrates that performance improves with each run early in the JVM run.
 Performance seems to settle down around the middle of the second batch - at least on the test system I used.